 Rainer Strack: People Advantage

-Rainer holds a master's degree in physics, a master's degree in business, and a PhD in physics (with distinction) from the Technical University of Aachen (RWTH Aachen University).
-For his doctoral dissertation, he won the University’s Borchers Award.
-Strack’s university and PhD studies were sponsored by the German National Merit Foundation (Studienstiftung des deutschen Volkes, top 1 percent of German students).
-In 2008, he was named an honorary professor at the Universität Witten/Herdecke (the oldest German private university).
+Rainer Strack holds a master's degree in physics, a master's degree in business, and a PhD in physics (summa cum laude) from RWTH Aachen University, Germany.
+For his doctoral dissertation, he won the University’s Borchers Plakette Award.
+His university and PhD studies were sponsored by the German National Merit Foundation (Studienstiftung des deutschen Volkes).
+In 2008, he was named an honorary professor at Witten/Herdecke University, Germany.